/user/kayd @ devops :~$ cat bash-error-handling-bulletproof-scripts.md

 Implementing Defensive Programming in Bash

 Defensive programming is about assuming things will go wrong and preparing accordingly.
-In “Shell Scripting” guides, this approach is described as “programming for the real world,” where network connections fail, disks fill up, and permissions change unexpectedly.
+It means programming for the real world, where network connections fail, disks fill up, and permissions change unexpectedly.

-Here are the defensive programming techniques I apply to every Bash script:
+Here are the defensive programming techniques worth applying to every Bash script:

 1. Validate all inputs